 Study planning is an integral part of university studies.
 It is good to familiarize yourself with the study plan as well as with the various options available so that you can create a study entity that is just right for you.
 Planning can be especially challenging in the beginning, and that is why the University actively supports students in planning their studies and provides a lot of useful information on it.
 Each student should visit the University of Vaasa – planning your studies website.

-On all study related questions, the primary contact is always the course teacher or University staff member responsible for education matters (Education Coordinator, Assistant, Specialist, the title depends on the school) or a Student Union staff member responsible for study guidance.
+On all study related questions, the primary contact is always the course teacher or University staff member responsible for education matters (Education Coordinator, Assistant, Specialist, the title depends on the school).
 All educational matters between the student and the University are always confidential.

-However, if you as a student feel mistreated or encounter a study-related problem, please contact the Student Union’s Secretary of Student Interests.
+However, if you as a student feel mistreated or encounter a study-related problem, please contact the Student Union’s Specialist in Students Interests.
 The VYY staff is here to serve the members and to offer assistance in solving problem situations.
 All Student Union contact information is available on the contact information page.

 Typical reasons for contacting the Student Union include missing or late exam results, delayed thesis examinations, dissatisfaction with an assessment or grade, as well as possible mistreatment by the university staff or other students.
 Missing exam results or transcripts may be reported to the VYY Black list below.